rust-lang/reference/src/inline-assembly.md

 To avoid undefined behavior, these rules must be followed when using function-scope inline assembly (`asm!`):

 r[asm.rules.reg-not-input]
-- Any registers not specified as inputs will contain an undefined value on entry to the asm block.
+- Any registers not specified as inputs will contain an undefined value on entry to the assembly code.
   - An "undefined value" in the context of inline assembly means that the register can (non-deterministically) have any one of the possible values allowed by the architecture.
     Notably it is not the same as an LLVM `undef` which can have a different value every time you read it (since such a concept does not exist in assembly code).

 r[asm.rules.reg-not-output]
-- Any registers not specified as outputs must have the same value upon exiting the asm block as they had on entry, otherwise behavior is undefined.
+- Any registers not specified as outputs must have the same value upon exiting the assembly code as they had on entry, otherwise behavior is undefined.
   - This only applies to registers which can be specified as an input or output.
     Other registers follow target-specific rules.
   - Note that a `lateout` may be allocated to the same register as an `in`, in which case this rule does not apply.
     Code should not rely on this however since it depends on the results of register allocation.

 r[asm.rules.unwind]
-- Behavior is undefined if execution unwinds out of an asm block.
+- Behavior is undefined if execution unwinds out of the assembly code.
   - This also applies if the assembly code calls a function which then unwinds.

 r[asm.rules.mem-same-as-ffi]